facebookresearch/dora/README.md

 ## Making your code compatible with Dora

+In order to derive the XP signature, Dora must know about the configuration schema your project is following, as well as the parsed arguments for a run.
-Dora supports two backend: `argparse` based code, and `hydra` based code.
-On top of that, Dora provides a compatibility layer with PytorchLightning for a smooth integration.
+Dora supports two backends for that : `argparse`, and `hydra`.
+On top of that, Dora provides a smooth integration with Pytorch Lightning for projects that uses it.

-For both case, you must have a specific python package (which we will call here `myproj`), with a `train` module in it, (i.e. `myproj.train` module, stored in the `myproj/train.py` file.)
+In all cases, you must have a specific python package (which we will call here `myproj`), with a `train` module in it, (i.e. `myproj.train` module, stored in the `myproj/train.py` file.)

 The `train.py` file must contain a `main` function that is properly decorated, as explained hereafter.